Dancing Shadows: Singles

 "Drowning", was released on July 20, 2018, as the album's first single and was accompanied by its music video.
 The song has peaked at number 30 on the US Adult R&B Songs chart and later peaked at number 28.

 The title track "Dancing Shadows" was issued as the album's second single on September 14, 2018, alongside its music video.

 "Care for You" was released alongside its music video on March 15, 2019, as the third single from the album.
 The music video was directed by Khufu Najee.

 The music video for the track "Goes Like That" premiered on October 4, 2018.
 The remix version by GXNXVS was released on August 2, 2019.

+Critical reception

+HotNewHipHop noted that Dancing Shadows finds himself in a convalescent mood, though at this seems obvious that at this point, Mario is more at ease in a dimmer spotlight hanging over his head."
+The website called the album a "surprisingly cohesive comeback attempt, very much the work of a wizened individual who writes on his vision board each morning."

 Track listing

 Credits are adapted from the album's liner notes and Tidal.